 - Try and identify the conclusion of each statement first.

 - Answer the questions based only on the information given.
 Outside knowledge or opinion should not guide your answer.

 - Read each question carefully and look out for subtle changes in vocabulary.
-Words like every, many, and none, can drastically change a text's meaning.
+Words like every, many, and none, can drastically change the meaning of the text.

 The above sections make up the multiple-choice portion of the LSAT.
 You will not need any specialized knowledge to answer the questions on the exam.
-You will need to understand concepts such as argument, premise, inference, conclusion, and assumption.
+You will need to understand concepts such as premise, inference, argument, assumption, and conclusion.

 The writing sample is the second and final piece of the LSAT.
 It will be administered separately from the multiple-choice portion.

 To complete the writing sample, you will download a secure proctoring software on your computer.
 You will have access to this portion of the exam eight days before your scheduled multiple-choice exam.